 Household Employment Taxes

-• An employee under age 18; and the individual worked in and around your home as a baby-sitter, nanny, health aide, private nurse, maid, caretaker, yard worker or someone who does similar domestic duties, then that individual may be defined as your employee.
+If, while you lived in Indiana, you paid cash wages during 2019 to an individual who is not your spouse, your child under age 21, your parent, and/or an employee under age 18; and the individual worked in and around your home as a baby-sitter, nanny, health aide, private nurse, maid, caretaker, yard worker or someone who does similar domestic duties, then that individual may be defined as your employee.

 For more information on defining an employee, see federal Publication 926, Household Employer’s Tax Guide, visit www.irs.gov/formspubs or call the IRS at (800) 829-1040.

 If you paid cash wages over $2,100 to a household worker who is your employee, or total cash wages of $1,000 or more in any calendar quarter of 2018 or 2019 to all household employees, you should have withheld state and county income taxes.
 To pay these taxes on your Indiana income tax return, contact the department for Schedule IN-H, or download one from www.in.gov/dor/6524.htm.